 Stay on track.
 Defensive behavior is designed to derail conversations.
 Keep the conversation focused on the feedback.
 Don’t become distracted.

 What to say when people respond to feedback defensively:

 Defensive behavior: “Why are you talking to me?
 I’m not the only one doing this.”

-Appropriate response: “If others are doing this, be assured that I’m managing it.
+Appropriate response: “If others are doing this, I promise you that I’m managing it.
 Right now we’re talking about you.
 I know this is difficult.
-Let’s stay focused.”
+Let’s stay here.”

 Appropriate response: “I know this is difficult.
 I’m asking you to __________.
 Please do that.”